swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 #### During the meeting

-Meetings will be hosted via the [instructor discussion etherpad](http://pad.software-carpentry.org/instructor-discussion).
+Meetings will be hosted on a Zoom chat, linked via the [instructor discussion etherpad](http://pad.software-carpentry.org/instructor-discussion).

 The agenda should be similar to the following: